streambinder/vpnc/README.md

 It may be easier to use the `--print-config` option to generate the config file, and then delete any lines (like a password) that you want to be prompted for.

 If you don't know the Group ID and Secret string, ask your administrator.
-If (s)he declines and refers to the configuration files provided for the vpnclient program, tell him/her that the contents of that files is (though scrambled) not really protected.
+If (s)he declines and refers to the configuration files provided for the vpnclient program, tell him/her that the contents of that files are (though scrambled) not really protected.
 If you have a working configuration file (`.pcf` file) for the Cisco client then you can use the `pcf2vpnc` utility instead, which will extract most/all of the required information and convert it into a vpnc configuration file.

 ## Using a modified script